imjoy-team/ImJoy/docs/docs/development.md

 You may need to encode all the strings into url, the easiest way to achieve this is copy the url as constructed above in the address bar of your browser and use the url after the web interface has been shown.
 For example, the previous url will become: `http://imjoy.io/#/app?plugin=https%3A%2F%2Fraw.githubusercontent.com%2Foeway%2FImJoy-Plugins%2Fmaster%2Frepository%2FimageWindow.imjoy.html`.

-### Deploying plugins with tags
+### Adding a tag to the plugin url
-To deploy a plugin with predefined tag, you can use `#` to append the tag.
+To distribute a plugin url with predefined tag, you can use `#` to append the tag.
 For example, you can add `#dev` to tell ImJoy to install with the `dev` tag from the plugin.
 With option, you can place multiple urls (e.g. in your Github README file) which pointing to the plugin with different tags.
 Then your user can click correspondingly to install it these different tags of your plugins.

 ### Supported url parameters